Enabling clinical use of foundation models for computational pathology: Methods

 \subsubsection{QUASAR 2}

-The QUASAR 2 cohort comprised 1,952 patients enrolled in the previously reported QUASAR 2 randomized clinical trial (ISRCTN45133151) conducted between 2005 and 2010.\cite{kerr2016adjuvant} The trial included patients with histologically confirmed stage III or high-risk stage II colorectal cancer who had undergone potentially curative surgery and were randomized to receive adjuvant capecitabine with or without bevacizumab across 170 hospitals in seven countries.
+The QUASAR 2 cohort comprised 1,952 patients enrolled in the previously reported QUASAR~2 randomised clinical trial (ISRCTN45133151) conducted between 2005 and 2010.\autocite{kerr2016adjuvant} The trial included patients with histologically confirmed stage III or high-risk stage II colorectal cancer who had undergone surgical resection and were randomised to receive adjuvant capecitabine with or without bevacizumab across 170 hospitals in seven countries.
 The addition of bevacizumab did not improve outcomes in the overall study population.
 For the present study, 1,251 patients were included for whom FFPE tissue blocks were collected as part of the translational study entitled “Investigating molecular markers in samples collected from patients who took part in the QUASAR 2, VICTOR and SCOT trials.”
 One H\&E-stained slide per patient was prepared from FFPE blocks at ICGI.
 After application of exclusion criteria, 1,118 eligible patients were included (Supplementary Fig. 5).
-Slides were scanned on five scanners, resulting in 1,118 Aperio AT2 , 1,115 NanoZoomer XR , 1,118 KF-PRO-400 , 1,113 Aperio GT450 DX , and 1,111 P1000 WSIs.
+Slides were scanned on five scanners, resulting in 1,110 Aperio AT2, 1,106 NanoZoomer XR, 1,105 KF-PRO-400, 1,084 Aperio GT450 DX, and 1,096 Pannoramic 1000 WSIs.